 After putting the filling, we are ready to bread the dough with breadcrumbs.
 Breadcrumbs add a nice crunchiness to the exterior of the Curry Bread.
 Firstly, prepare two shallow dishes and put beaten egg and breadcrumbs separately.
 Drop the dough into the beaten egg before laying it in the breadcrumbs.
 Turn it over and press the breadcrumbs to coat.

 6. Rest the dough again

-Put the breaded dough onto a large tray and cover with a kitchen towel.
+Put the breaded dough onto a large tray and cover it with a kitchen towel.
 Allow the dough to rest again for 20-30 minutes in a warm environment to rise before cooking.